Compatibility of card schemes

 integrated (1)

-swipe card - - model-dependent no (accessories) Accessories
+swipe card - - model-dependent Hardware-dependent

-barcode - - no yes no Accessories
+barcode - - no Hardware-dependent

-QR code - - no yes no Accessories
+QR code - - no Hardware-dependent

 order card